grafana/loki/docs/sources/configure/_index.md

 # when computing blooms.
 If it's set to 0, shuffle sharding is disabled.
 # CLI flag: -bloom-compactor.shard-size
 [bloom_compactor_shard_size: <int> | default = 1]

+# The maximum age of a table before it is compacted.
+Do not compact tables older
+# than the the configured time.
+Default to 7 days.
+0s means no limit.
+# CLI flag: -bloom-compactor.max-table-age
+[bloom_compactor_max_table_age: <duration> | default = 168h]

+# The minimum age of a table before it is compacted.
+Do not compact tables newer
+# than the the configured time.
+Default to 1 hour.
+0s means no limit.
+This is
+# useful to avoid compacting tables that will be updated with out-of-order
+# writes.
+# CLI flag: -bloom-compactor.min-table-age
+[bloom_compactor_min_table_age: <duration> | default = 1h]

 # Allow user to send structured metadata in push payload.
 # CLI flag: -validation.allow-structured-metadata